-MTA Headquarters - Labor agreements with approximately 741 MTA Police members of the Police Benevolent Association ("PBA") and approximately 27 members of the Commanding Officers Association ("COA") expired in October 2018, and negotiations to establish new terms with these MTA Police unions, covering around half of MTA Headquarters' represented population, have continued throughout the third quarter of 2019.
-At the same time, agreements with the other unions that represent approximately 754 employees working at MTA Headquarters continue to remain in effect.
+MTA Headquarters - Labor agreements with MTA Police members of the Police Benevolent Association ("PBA") and of the Commanding Officers Association ("COA") expired in October 2018, and negotiations to establish new terms with these MTA Police unions, currently covering approximately 868 and 24 represented employees, respectively, or nearly half of MTA Headquarters' represented population, continued into the first quarter of 2020.
+Also by the end of the first quarter, MTA Headquarters' agreements with the Transportation Communications unions (TCU), currently representing approximately 841 employees who work at MTA Headquarters, had all expired.
+These include around 365 IT employees of TCU Local 982, whose agreement expired on December 31, 2019; and 258 Business Service Center, Pensions and Procurement employees, represented by TCU Local 643, whose agreement expired March 31, 2020.